20+ Interesting Games For Kids To Learn English

 • Scissors

-• Now, give your kid the last issue of children’s magazine that contains lots of images, and ask her to hunt for a picture which begins with each alphabet.
-For instance, tell your little learner to find a picture which starts with ‘A’ like apple or airplane.
-Write the name of the image in the front of alphabet ‘A’ on the cardboard.
-You can also help her cut out the image and paste it across A on the cardboard.
+• Now, give your kid the latest issue of a children’s magazine that contains lots of images, and ask them to hunt for a picture which begins with each alphabet.
+For instance, tell your little learner to find a picture which starts with ‘A’ like an apple or airplane.
+Write the name of the image in the front of the letter ‘A’ on the cardboard.
+You can also help them cut out the image and paste it across A on the cardboard.

 • The game continues till your kid finds images for all the alphabets.